-This week Tim and Jon take a look at why so many of the stories in the Bible are perplexing.
-It's because they were intentionally designed that way, in an ancient style of writing known as Jewish Meditation Literature.
+This week, Tim and Jon take a look at why so many of the stories in the Bible are perplexing.
+It's because they were intentionally designed that way, in an ancient style of writing called Jewish meditation literature.

-Using the story of Cain and Able, the guys ask why are so many of the details in the story left out?
-Is this lazy writing or is there a purpose behind it?
+Using the story of Cain and Abel, the guys ask why so many of the details are left out.
+Is this lazy writing, or is there a purpose behind it?

 Watch our video on Jewish Meditation Literature here: https://www.youtube.com/watch?v=VhmlJBUIoLk&t=209s&list=PLH0Szn1yYNedn4FbBMMtOlGN-BPLQ54IH&index=4 This podcast series is partnered with our Youtube series on "How to Read the Bible" you can view the series here: https://www.youtube.com/playlist?list=PLH0Szn1yYNedn4FbBMMtOlGN-BPLQ54IH